yyumna/climatechange_ai/neurips_workshop.md

  - Data presentation and management
  - Climate finance

 Accepted submissions will be invited to give poster presentations at the workshop, of which some will be selected for spotlight talks.
-Please contact climatechangeai.icml2019@gmail.com with questions, or if visa considerations make earlier notification important.
+Please contact climatechangeai.neurips2019@gmail.com with questions, or if visa considerations make earlier notification important.

 Dual-submissions are allowed, and the workshop does not record proceedings.
 All submissions must be through the [website](https://cmt3.research.microsoft.com/CCAI-Neurips2019).
 Submissions will be reviewed double-blind; do your best to anonymize your submission, and do not include identifying information for authors in the PDF.
-We encourage, but do not require, use of the [ICML style template](https://icml.cc/Conferences/2019/StyleAuthorInstructions) (please do not use the “Accepted” format as it will deanonymize your submission).
+We encourage, but do not require, use of the [NeurIPS style template](https://media.neurips.cc/Conferences/NeurIPS2019/Styles/neurips_2019.pdf) (please do not use the “Accepted” format as it will deanonymize your submission).

 ### Submission tracks